Prince Abdul Azim of Brunei: Death

 Prince Azim died on 24 October 2020 at the Jerudong Park Medical Centre in Jerudong following a long battle against an undisclosed illness.
 He was 38 years old at the time of his death.
 The official announcement of his death was made later on the day he died.
 The government of Brunei also announced a seven-day period of mourning and ordered all national flags be lowered to half-mast.

 He was laid to rest beside his grandfather, Sultan Omar Ali Saifuddien III, at the Royal Mausoleum in Bandar Seri Begawan after the Asar prayers.

-His funeral and burial ceremony was attended by the Brunei Royal Family, state dignitaries and cabinet ministers.
-Among the foreign guests who were present to give their last respects was Tunku Ismail Idris as representative of the Sultan of Johor.
+His funeral and burial ceremony was attended by the Brunei royal family, state dignitaries and cabinet ministers.
+Among the foreign guests who were present to give their last respects was Tunku Idris Iskandar as representative of the Sultan of Johor.

 A day after his death, the Sultan of Johor ordered all state flags in the state of Johor be lowered to half-mast in respect of the late prince.

 Some celebrities on social media like Daniel Lismore and Janet Jackson offered their condolences.
+Sultan Ibrahim's prince Tunku Ismail Idris including Singaporean Prime Minister Lee Hsien Loong also sent condolences.

-On 27 October 2020, his brother Prince Mateen released a post on Instagram that stated that the cause of death was multiple organ failure which was caused by severe systemic vasculitis which Prince Azim was diagnosed with early into 2020.
+On 27 October 2020, his brother Prince Mateen released a post on Instagram that stated that the cause of death was multiple organ failure which was caused by persistent infections due to severe systemic vasculitis which Prince Azim was diagnosed with early into 2020.
+In the same statement, Mateen revealed that Azim additionally suffered from bipolar disorder.